lazywithclass/project-lamp/book/chp1.md

 <!-- The phrase *Turing-complete* is just a fancy way of describing a language that can encode *every possible computation*, which makes the λ-calculus the perfect foundation for a programming language. -->

-### 2. What is this about Types and Programming Languages?
+### 2. Types in Programming Languages
 Many programming languages, functional or otherwise, feature entities that are known as *types*.
 The more familiar types, such as `Int`, `Boolean` and `String`, are found in virtually every programming language and contain (or, in math lingo, are *inhabited*) by values like `42`, `true` and `"apple"`, respectively.
 In some functional languages, however, types play a more intimate and important role, giving them certain *benefits* and *abilities* over others.
 In this chapter, we introduce the basics about types in purely functional languages and as well as a few key concepts about them that every functional programmer should be aware of.

 <!-- In a sense, types go hand-in-hand with functional languages like peanut butter goes with jelly (or whatever one likes with their peanut butter sandwich). -->

 #### a.
 Everyone gets a Type! -- Inhabitance
 In a statically typed language, one has *values*, and one has *types*.
 The two are related in a rather simple way: *every value has a type*.
-For the purposes of this book, we need not go any further than this statement (which is an aside to the reader that there is indeed more to it than that).
+For the purposes of this chapter, we need not go any further than this statement (which is an aside to the reader that there is indeed more to it than that).

 Alas, the benefit of having this constraint is that everything one chooses to write inside of a typed programming language *must* have a corresponding type, and, indeed, that type must be the *correct* one.
-If, for example, a programmer mistakenly cause an expression to be typed incorrectly, the program fails to run, and the programmer receives a *type error* from the languages *type checker*.
+If, for example, a programmer mistakenly causes an expression to be typed incorrectly, the program fails to run, and the programmer receives a *type error* from the language's *type checker*.
 One might have seen a few of these while trying to solve the exercises in the introduction of this book.

 But never fear!
 Type errors are here to help.
 It might seem difficult at first, and it might seem that one has to (painfully) wrestle with the type system to get *any* program working at all!
 However, the type system is actually here to help the programmer correctly specify what they want their program to do and know precisely what needs to happen to ammend something done incorrectly.
 One not need look any further than JavaScript to see how helpful type errors are (see **undefined errors**).